top of page

 This largely depends on how experienced you are working with a coach, how in touch with your body you are, and how quickly you pick up new skills.

-If you're completely new to training, it's likely you need more frequent coaching in order to get results.
+If you are completely new to training, you will need more frequent coaching in the first few months in order to get results.
 In this case it's recommended we meet 2-3x/week so that my eyes are on you regularly, helping you get into the right positions and troubleshooting live on our calls as needed.
 This way you're introduced to fundamentals to keep reinforcing, rather than unknowingly developing bad habits that perpetuate a forward weight-bearing posture.

 If you're an experienced trainee and can hold yourself accountable to the process, then we can meet once per week to guide positioning and ensure you're nailing the exercise progressions.
 Training programs will always be progressed based on your feedback and how well you manage core positioning throughout the exercises.